nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 | Term                   | Explanation                                                                                                                                                |
 |------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Computer Program| An application or app that you run on computers.
+| Point-of-Sale System|  A set of devices, software and payment services merchants use to make and track sales in person.
 | Hyperlink              | A phrase or text that you can click.                                                                                                                       |
 | CLI | An abbreviation for Command Line Interface.
 | Command Line Interface | A text-based interface.
 This means there are no icons to click and everything has to be typed.                                                             |